 Pregnancy can cause side effects including morning sickness (especially early in the pregnancy), heartburn, constipation, hemorrhoids, backache, and fatigue.
 Please know you’re not alone.
 Talk to your doctor or one of our nurses about how to alleviate any discomfort.

 When It’s Time to Deliver Your Baby

 Our obstetricians provide attentive, personalized care to ensure that you have a safe labor and delivery.
 We deliver babies at Memorial Hospital, part of UMass Memorial Healthcare, which is home to a modern, comprehensive maternity center.

-While our obstetricians make every effort to attend the deliveries of their own patients, we do share night, weekend and vacation coverage.
-There may be times when another physician in the group will attend your delivery or see you for a prenatal visit in the office.
+While our obstetricians make every effort to attend the deliveries of their patients, we do share night, weekend and vacation coverage.
+There may be times when another physician in the group will attend your delivery or see you for a prenatal visit to the office.

 Questions about Prenatal Care and Delivery?